Critical-Infrastructure-Systems-Lab/Iterative_Input_Selection/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with MATLAB_IterativeInputSelection_with_Rtree-c.
+You should have received a copy of the GNU General Public License along with Iterative_Input_Selection.
 If not, see <http://www.gnu.org/licenses/>.